 Latest news - Brexit

-In addition to a Green Card, you will need to take your driving licence and V5C log book with you and display a GB sticker on your vehicle.
-You may also need an International Driving Permit to drive in some EU/EEA countries.
+You will need to take a copy of your Certificate of Insurance, your driving licence and V5C log book with you and display a UK sticker on your vehicle.
+You may also need an International Driving Permit to drive in some EU/EEA countries and you may require an European Accident Statement (EAS) in the unlikely event of an accident.

 Important legal information